Challengers defeat incumbent and former council president in Buena Republican primary

 “It’s humbling, especially with a win like this,” Adams said.
 “I just hope to do a good job, be responsible and meet the expectations of the people that voted for me.”

+"The town is in a little bit of a divide, and I thought I could be a voice of common sense, a voice of reason," Fabrizio said.

+BUENA — The borough is looking to bury the hatchet with its former fire company — but the po…

-Barsuglia, 49, is the niece of former Buena Mayor Joseph Baruffi.
-She said that she was running to make sure that the community’s was heard by a transparent Borough Council.
+Barsuglia, 49, is the niece of former Mayor Joseph Baruffi.
+She said she was running to make sure the community’s voice was heard by a transparent council.

-Baker and Fabrizio could not immediately be reached for comment.
-D’Alessandro has not yet returned a request for comment sent to him via email Wednesday morning.

-Borough Council unanimously voted in July 2021 to dissolve Buena Fire District No. 1 — essentially putting the Landisville Fire Company out of commission.
-The territory and responsibilities of Fire District No. 1 was to be taken over by Buena Fire District No. 2, a municipal entity served by the Minotola Fire Company.
-The vote was preceded by investigations conducted by the borough and the state Office of Public Employees’ Occupational Safety and Health that had uncovered over two dozen code violations at the Landisville Fire Company.
+The council unanimously voted in July 2021 to dissolve Buena Fire District No. 1, essentially putting the Landisville fire company out of commission.
+The territory and responsibilities of Fire District No. 1 were taken over by Buena Fire District No. 2, a municipal entity served by the Minotola Fire Company.
+The vote was preceded by investigations conducted by the borough and the state Office of Public Employees’ Occupational Safety and Health that had uncovered more than two dozen code violations at the Landisville company.

-Supporters of the fire company have argued the dissolution was not fair.
-They noted that the Landisville Fire Company passed a state inspection in June 2021 after the investigations were completed and before the July council vote.
+Supporters of the fire company have argued the dissolution was unfair.
+They noted that the Landisville company passed a state inspection in June 2021 after the investigations were completed and before the July council vote.

 The dissolution seems to have provoked a fierce political backlash.
 Three of the five council members who voted for the dissolution have since lost their bids for reelection.